Sports-related curses: Boston Red Sox

 Some allege that there was a curse placed on the Boston Red Sox, who failed to win a World Series after 1918, apparently due to the selling of Babe Ruth to the New York Yankees.
 Before the sale, the Red Sox had won four titles in seven years (1912–1918).
-After the sale, the Yankees went on to win 27 World Series Championships.
+After the sale, the Yankees went on to win 26 World Series Championships, before the Red Sox would win again.
 The "curse" was broken when, after 86 seasons, the Red Sox defeated the St. Louis Cardinals 4 games to 0 in the 2004 World Series (before the Series, the Red Sox had come back from a 3-games-to-0 deficit, a first in Major League postseason history, to defeat the Yankees at the original Yankee Stadium for the American League pennant).

 Chicago Cubs and White Sox

 Both of Chicago's baseball teams were involved in supposed curses.
 The Chicago Cubs, after benefiting from a baserunning error by New York Giants' Fred Merkle during the last couple of weeks in the season, won the 1908 World Series.
 From 1909 to 2015, the Cubs did not win a World Series, despite participating as the National League (NL) champion seven times between 1910 and 1945.
 The 1945 World Series appearance was most notable because it marked the start of the Curse of the Billy Goat.
 That incident involved Billy Sianis, owner of the Billy Goat Tavern, who was asked to leave a World Series game vs. the Detroit Tigers because his pet goat's odor bothered other fans.
 From 1946 to 2015, the closest the Cubs had advanced to the World Series was five outs away in game 6 of the 2003 NLCS vs. the Florida Marlins, when Steve Bartman, a Cubs fan, attempted to catch a foul ball.
 The Cubs defeated the Los Angeles Dodgers in the 2016 National League Championship Series (NLCS), winning the organization's first National League (NL) pennant since 1945.
 The Cubs finally won the 2016 World Series against the Cleveland Indians, their first championship in 108 years.

 The Chicago White Sox were said to have been cursed because of their role in fixing the 1919 World Series.
 As a result, the Cincinnati Reds won that series in eight games, and eight White Sox players were banned by baseball for their actions in throwing the series.
 The White Sox wouldn't win another World Series until 2005, when they swept the Houston Astros in four games.